Buyer's guide

 It depends on the vest.
 Bulky PCM and circulatory vests can interfere with outer PPE.
 Slim sub-2-lb systems like ClemaCore are designed to fit under hi-vis vests, FR coveralls, fall-arrest harnesses, SCBA, and arc-rated PPE without modification.

-A solid-state cooling vest uses thermoelectric (Peltier) modules powered by battery to move heat away from the body.
+An Active Cooling vest uses thermoelectric (Peltier) modules powered by battery to move heat away from the body.
 There are no moving parts, no ice, no water, and no humidity dependency.
 Performance is consistent across climates.
-ClemaCore is a solid-state cooling vest with 8–12 hr runtime with one battery swap and a >25°F felt temperature drop.
+ClemaCore is an Active Cooling vest with 8–12 hr runtime with one battery swap and a >25°F felt temperature drop.

 Related guides